koo5/koordinator2000/README.md

 		show featured campaigns.
 Ideally would be smart enough to select what's featured based on user location.

-	browse causes (serves as home page):
+	browse causes:
 		sorting:
-			by datetime (added to local db):
+			by creation datetime

 		tbd later:
 			filtering: